vivaria/edisonrul.ing/docs/source/cards/f/fortune-lady-light.md

 ### Card Rulings

 The ③:
-●Will trigger even if Fortune Lady Light left the field while face-down.
+*   Will trigger even if Fortune Lady Light left the field while face-down.
-●Will trigger even if this card returns to the hand (even if it was face-down, in which case you must reveal it to activate the effect).
+*   Will trigger even if this card returns to the hand (even if it was face-down, in which case you must reveal it to activate the effect).